 - If using the restricted procedure state the minimum or maximum number of companies they intend to invite for tender

-- The PIN must be advertised for a minimum of 30 days
+- Must be advertised for a minimum of 30 days

 - 10 days must be allowed for the Tender stage